MSIA/MLDS400_group014/README.md

 * Come up with data cleaning strategies for each table
 * Begin implementing data cleaning strategies
 * Connect to NU Postgress

+## Week 2
+database upload:
+This week we have uploaded all the datasets to the postgreSQL and tries to do load the data from the cloud to do analysis.
+It takes a long time to upload trnsact data (11 GB).
+Others takes less than 1 minute.

+Goals For next week:
+* Figure out the machine learning topic we are going to present in dashboard.
+* Do more EDA on every dataset and some data visualzation.
+* figure out what variables are important for us for our machine learning problem(If we have time)?